JSUcoders/CS310-Software-Engineering-I/README.md

 1.)
 (8) Allow only string-valued positional arguments and retrieve them from the command-line.

 2.)
 (5) Allow the inclusion of additional descriptive information on the program and each argument and provide named "-h" argument that shows usage and help information by default.

+3.)
+(13) Allow datatype information to be added to arguments so that non-string arguments can be used.